Muhthishimiscoding/FormValidatorPlus/readme.md

  * @param {object} rules Rules object
 */
 ```
 **Note**: This function uses two css classes which you can define in your project one is `is-invalid` which is a bootstrap class and it indicates that the field is invalid.
 The other class which it's add on the error message text `div` is `invalid-feedback`..
 You can change the name of this class if you want by using static function [changeCssClasses](#changeCssClasses).
+If you aren't using bootstrap and these classes are not define in your project you can get them from this [stylesheet](https://github.com/Muhthishimiscoding/FormValidatorPlus/blob/main/style.css).

 ##### baseVerifier